-KV · Cloudflare Workers docs
+KV

 Referencing KV from Durable Objects and Workers using Modules Syntax

-The docs above assume you're using the original service worker syntax, where binding a KV namespace makes it available as a global variable with the name you chose, e.g.
+The documentation above assumes you are using the original Service Worker syntax, where binding a KV namespace makes it available as a global variable with the name you chose, for example,

 NAMESPACE.
-Durable Objects use modules syntax, so instead of a global variable, bindings are available as properties of the
+Durable Objects use Modules syntax.
+Instead of a global variable, bindings are available as properties of the

-env parameter passed to the constructor.
+.
 A typical example might look like:

-export class DurableObject {
+export class DurableObject { constructor(state, env) { this.state = state this.env = env }

+async fetch(request) { const valueFromKV = await this.env.NAMESPACE.get('someKey') return new Response(valueFromKV) }

 }